Letter to Landlord for Return of a Security Deposit - Self-Help Forms

 When you represent yourself in court you are held to the same standards as an attorney.
 Your preparation, paperwork, and your conduct at all hearings must comply with court rules and orders.
 You should always talk to a lawyer about your legal issues before filing any legal paperwork.
 Even if you do not hire a lawyer to appear in your case, a lawyer can give you information about your rights.
 Read our publication Basic Tips on How to Prepare for a Court Hearing or Trial for more information on court behavior.

-Where can I find an attorney if I decide I need one?
+Where can I find an assistance if I decide I need it?